DPS0340/DQNDemo/README.md

 ### Simple vs Original

-Simple DQN does not have PER algorithm, select from uniform distribution and original is vice versa.
+Simple DQN does not have PER algorithm, it selects from uniform distribution.\
+original is vice versa.

 ## Author